-Stuehmer, Gumhold, Cremers, "Realtime Dense Geometry from a Handheld Camera," DAGM 2010.
+Stuehmer, Gumhold, Cremers, DAGM 2010.

 Realtime Dense

 The approach of Stühmer et al. (2010) relies on a sparse feature-point based camera tracker (PTAM) and computes dense geometry directly on the images.
 Steinbrücker, Sturm, Cremers (2011) propose a complementary approach to directly compute the camera motion from RGB-D images.
 The idea is to compute the rigid body motion $g{\xi}$ which optimally aligns two subsequent color images $I_1$ and $I_2$ :